m4ul3r/writing_nimless/src/0x12 - nimless_DLL/README.md

 1. sample_basic_nim_dll.nim -> A simple DLL that pops a message box
 2. nimpool_exe_example.nim  -> A loader that triggers threadpool injection via IoInject->TpDirect; shellcode is read in from the current directory at compile time.
 3. dll_main.nim             -> A DLL that triggers threadpooll injection via IoInject->TpDirect when it is attached to a process.
-4. reflective_loader.nim    -> A reflective loader that will inject our DLL file into a target process.
 ```

 ### Creating a Simple DLL